Ben-Haslam/autonity-challenges/README.md

 Typescript code for automations for the incentive game.

-Will automatically deploy 5 contracts and send 25,000 Tx in different blocks.
+Will automatically deploy 25 contracts and send 50,000 Tx in different blocks, in a loop forever.

 - Build: `npm run build`
 - Run: `npm run start`